 The 1031 Exchange process can be complex and stressful.
 IRS exchange rules are very rigid, and the 1031 exchange timeline must be strictly followed in order to qualify for tax deferral.
 Finding, vetting, and acquiring suitable exchange replacement property that best aligns with your financial and lifestyle goals can also be challenging and time-consuming.

 Many 1031 Exchange companies support only a few steps in an exchange transaction.
-As a fully-integrated 1031 Exchange advisor, Real Estate Transition Solutions guides your through the entire process – from helping you determine if a 1031 exchange is right for you, to finding, selecting and acquiring suitable replacement property to ensuring you understand Exchange processes and rules.
+As a fully-integrated 1031 Exchange company, Real Estate Transition Solutions guides you through the entire process – from helping you determine if a 1031 Exchange is right for you, to finding, selecting and acquiring suitable replacement property to ensuring you understand the Exchange processes and rules.

 The 1031 Exchange Timeline